docker/awesome-compose/wasmedge-mysql-nginx/README.md

 ![Compatible with Docker+Wasm](../icon_wasm.svg)

 This sample demonstrates a web application with a WebAssembly (Wasm) microservice, written in Rust.
 The Wasm microservice is an HTTP API connected to a MySQL (MariaDB) database.
-The API is invoked via from JavaScript in a web interface serving static HTML.
+The API is invoked from JavaScript in a web interface serving static HTML.
 The microservice is compiled into WebAssembly (Wasm) and runs in the WasmEdge Runtime, a secure and lightweight alternative to natively compiled Rust apps in Linux containers.
 Checkout [this article](https://blog.logrocket.com/rust-microservices-server-side-webassembly/) or [this video](https://www.youtube.com/watch?v=VSqMPFr7SEs) to learn how the Rust code in this microservice works.

 ## WasmEdge server with Nginx proxy and MySQL database